-Perhaps you’re new to making videos or maybe you’re a seasoned veteran.
+Perhaps you’re new to making marketing videos or maybe you’re a seasoned veteran.

 Either way, it can be insightful to hear what experienced creators have learned by making video content on a regular cadence and measuring the results.

 We worked with Jay Baer, founder of digital marketing consultancy Convince and Convert and New York Times best-selling author of six books, to bring together a group of expert video creators for a conversational webinar about their top video tips.

 Below, we’ve put together the highlights of what these video experts had to say.
 You can also feel free to watch the full hour-long webinar for a few additional tips.